 and this one is is at the Colorado Independent Publishers Association conference, where I’m talking about Obsessions.
 My son recorded it from the audience:

 This is an original guitar instrumental.
 I incorporated several little moves I needed to practice, so it became a good finger exercise.
-I’ve never recorded a polished version.
-This is how it sounds after three glasses of wine:

 In 2012 I learned the Robert Burns song “Slave’s Lament.”
 Then I did some research on it and learned more of its history.
 I wrote a blog about it.
 You can hear the Kenn Amdahl version of the song here: